-Based on its review of the School's alcohol and other drug program, the Biennial Review Committee makes the following recommendations:
+Based on its review of the School's alcohol and other drug programs, the Biennial Review Committee makes the following recommendations:

-- Increase alcohol and other drug programming for employees; - Bring the EAP provider to campus to increase awareness of this service; - Include employees in alcohol and other drug program goals; - Benchmark Juilliard with other "like" institutions to collect and assess normative data; - Develop a consistent assessment cycle and select a standardized assessment tool; - Seek grant funding for alcohol and other drug programming; - Analyze data from the 2018 AOD student survey to address specific trends and issues; - Review policies regarding consistent monitoring at School events with alcohol.
+- Increase alcohol and other drug programming for employees and students. - Bring the EAP provider to campus to increase awareness of this service. - Include employees in alcohol and other drug program goals. - Benchmark Juilliard with other "like" institutions to collect and assess normative data. - Select a standardized assessment tool.